landfill-eforms/landfill-web-app/README.md

 ### Database Management
 * Microsoft SQL Server Management Studio.
 Download from [here](https://docs.microsoft.com/en-us/sql/ssms/download-sql-server-management-studio-ssms).
+* Alternatively, DBeaver can be used.
+However, there appears to be some limitations with modifiying existing table columns.

 ## Environment Setup
 This section will help you set up the development environments for the first time.
 Each component will require its respective [prerequisites](https://github.com/landfill-eforms/landfill-web-app/blob/development/README.md#prerequisites) to be installed.